 A schedule template based on research can be seen in the article New Employee Onboarding–Psychological Contracts and Ethical Perspectives by Cam Caldwell, Ray Peters, and Roy O’Martin.
 While I have reworded the information and given practical examples, all the credit for the groundwork must be given to these three authors.

-Have a new employee orientation booklet.
+Have a new employee orientation booklet as part of your new employee plan template.
 This handbook should be both online (for easy access via digital devices) and physically on paper (for those who prefer hard copies).
 Your company orientation booklet should be short and sweet.
 Think encyclopedia.

 Here are some possible orientation booklet entries: